 Projects & Studies

 WHAT'S NEW?
-Construction began in August 2017 on the final phase of Homestead Stormwater Detention Basin, and the third phase of improvements to Hunting Bayou, from Homestead basin to Liberty Road.
-Both projects, which work together to reduce flooding risks in the watershed, are expected to be complete in mid-2018.
+On March 27, 2018, Harris County Commissioners Court authorized negotiations with BGE Inc. to provide engineering services for additional channel improvements as part of the Hunting Bayou Federal Flood Risk Management Project, from U.S. 59 to the Homestead Stormwater Detention Basin outfall into Hunting Bayou.
+Construction began in August 2017 on the final phase of the Homestead basin, and the third phase of improvements to Hunting Bayou, from Homestead basin to Liberty Road.
+The two projects currently under construction, which work together to reduce flooding risks in the watershed, are expected to be complete in mid-2018.

 Project Hunting (The Hunting Bayou Federal Flood Risk Management Project), is a $165 million flood damage reduction project under construction along Hunting Bayou from U.S. 59 to downstream of North Wayside Drive.
 Current and future project elements include: